-In an interview on December 28 with TASS news service, Russian Foreign Minister Sergey Lavrov addressed the strategic hotspots globally, and noted a shift in U.S. policy towards Russia, as reported by the Ministry of Foreign Affairs of Russia.
+In a Dec.
+28 interview with TASS news service, Russian Foreign Minister Sergey Lavrov addressed the strategic hotspots globally, and noted a shift in U.S. policy toward Russia, as reported by Russia’s Ministry of Foreign Affairs.

-TASS asked about the updated National Security Strategy of the United States, and the fact that it “no longer designates Russia as posing an immediate and direct threat.
+TASS asked about the updated U.S. National Security Strategy, and the fact that it “no longer designates Russia as posing an immediate and direct threat.
 Instead, it casts Russia as a partner in terms of strategic security.
-Considering that documents of this kind are designed to have a strategic role, can we expect the nascent normality in US-Russia relations as established by the Trump administration to last within a longer horizon?”
+Considering that documents of this kind are designed to have a strategic role, can we expect the nascent normality in U.S.-Russia relations as established by the Trump administration to last within a longer horizon?”

 Lavrov replied that this new strategy document offers a “new vision”—"Just look at the way the United States revised its policy in terms of relying on a globalist concept of a rules-based order.